rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  financial system is clearly not toxic.
 Calling out a scam is not toxic, except maybe to the scammer.
-In almost every case of someone complaining of "toxic maxis" you will find someone guilty of promoting scams, not promoting sound money, but looking to benefit from
+In almost every case where someone is complaining of "toxic maxis", you will likely find someone guilty of promoting scams, not promoting sound money, but looking to benefit from